forchchch/disenstudio.github.io/README.md

 CUDA_VISIBLE_DEVICES=X python inference.py
 ```

 Change the lora path in inference.py so that you can use different cutomized models.
+Note that our used base model is not the most advanced text-to-video model, so it can only generate videos with limit seconds and its performance is not so stable.

 ## Citation